 The timing’s not right

 Some people have a mental check-list in their head of things they want to achieve before they settle down.
-This could be anything from getting a degree, to travelling the world, or earning a salary that can support a family.
-Men in particular often postpone marriage until the feel like they have something to offer and can be seen as the family breadwinner.
+This could be anything from getting a degree to traveling the world or earning a salary that can support a family.
+Men in particular often postpone marriage until they feel like they have something to offer and can be seen as the family breadwinner.